Herdora/chisel/README.md

 **Available tools:**

 - `configure` - Set up DigitalOcean API token
-- `up` - Create or reuse a GPU droplet
+- `up` - Create or reuse a GPU droplet (requires --gpu-type)
 - `down` - Destroy the current droplet
 - `status` - Check droplet status
-- `profile` - Profile HIP files or commands with rocprof
+- `profile` - Profile HIP/CUDA files or commands with rocprof
 - `sync` - Sync files to the droplet
 - `run` - Execute commands on the droplet
 - `pull` - Pull files from the droplet